Web Loom logo

 ngOnInit — start reactive state

-Always assign observable properties and execute initial commands in ngOnInit, not the constructor.
+Always bridge signals and execute initial commands in ngOnInit, not the constructor.
 The constructor runs before inputs are resolved and before the component tree is established.

 ngOnInit(): void {